shekharlab/SpatialRGC/README.md

 3. Run through all analysis in **spatial_rgc/notebook_scripts/** in the order listed in Repository Structure to generate the figures

 ## Usage
 Due to the size of the files, the data directory is empty by default.
 For running through analyses that only require the cell by gene matrix, see Zenodo.
 For now, please email [Nicole Tsai](mailto:Nicole.Tsai@ucsf.edu), [Kushal Nimkar](mailto:kushalnimkar@berkeley.edu), [Karthik Shekhar](mailto:kshekhar@berkeley.edu),or [Xin Duan](mailto:Xin.Duan@ucsf.edu) for raw image data from MERFISH.
-This raw data will be hosted separately soon.

 ## Cite
 If you find our code, analysis, or results useful and use them in your publications, please cite us using the following citation:

-Tsai, Nimkar, ...
-Shekhar,Duan.
-Molecular and spatial analysis of ganglion cells on retinal flatmounts: diversity, topography, and perivascularity, bioRxiv.
-2024.
+[insert paper link once in print]